gbdrt/blog/src/230318_hyperjump.md

     reverse([9 | S], R).
 ```

-With this approach I was finally able to reach the last level of every puzzle with scores of 14 to 16.
+With this approach I was finally able to reach the last level of every puzzle with scores ranging from 14 to a record of 19.

 ------------------------------------